 So, what does all of this mean to welders?

-AC vs DC Welding
+AC TIG Welding

 Sometimes you will be able to solve it by changing the electrode or moving a ground clamp to another place.
-However, if that doesn’t work, the only solution is the alternate current.
-It occurs because the base metal is too magnetized or there is a current problem whatever it is, the arc from the electrode starts to slide to one side or the other.
+However, if that doesn’t work, the only solution is to switch to the alternating current.
+AC current’s fast-altering nature successfully eliminates this problem.

 Wanna see how this works in practice?